curl/everything-curl/usingcurl/verbose/writeout.md

 The variables that are available are accessed by writing `%{variable_name}` in the string and that variable is substituted by the correct value.
 To output a plain `%` you write it as `%%`.
-You can also output a newline by using , a carriage return with and a tab space with .
+You can also output a newline by using `\n`, a carriage return with `\r` and a tab space with `\t`.

 As an example, we can output the Content-Type and the response code from an HTTP transfer, separated with newlines and some extra text like this:

     curl -w "Type: %{content_type}\nCode: %{response_code}\n" \
       http://example.com

 The output is sent to stdout by default so you probably want to make sure that you do not also send the downloaded content to stdout as then you might have a hard time to separate out the data; or use `%{stderr}` to send the output to stderr.

 ## HTTP headers

 This option also provides an easy to use way to output the contents of HTTP response headers from the most recent transfer.

 Use `%header{name}` in the string, where `name` is the case insensitive name of the header (without the trailing colon).
 The output header contents are then shown exactly as was sent over the network, with leading and trailing whitespace trimmed.
 Like this:

     curl -w "Server: %header{server}\n" http://example.com